Sometimes the words and concepts of the Constitution can be confusing,

 In this presentation you’ll have fun learning the powerful principles of freedom found in the Constitution and you’ll find out why the Necessary and Proper Clause is one of the Five Clauses Everyone Should Know!

-Here is Part 4 – The Necessary and Proper Clause.
+Here is a short clip from Part 4 – The Necessary and Proper Clause.

 It’s free to register for the Constitution Bee, so click HERE and start studying so you can win one of the 15 cash prizes worth $10,000!
 You will receive the downloads of each of the videos in the 6-part Constitution Bee study guide series, “Five Clauses Everyone Should Know” as they become available!